sderosiaux/react-stack-step-by-step/README.md

 - `/index.html` is served thanks to `express.static`
 - `/bundle.js` is served thanks to `webpack-dev-middleware`

 Same root path `/` but different processors.
-That can lead some mistakes, this is why, very often, a `publicPath` is declared to serve the bundle :
+That can lead to some mistakes, this is why, very often, a `publicPath` is declared to serve the bundle :

 ```js
 // webpack.config.js